storacha/learnyouw3up/problems/0-introduction/problem.md

 Rinse and repeat for each excercise.
 Got it?
 Good.

-Ok, now I need you to make that JS file we talked about.
+Ok, now I need you to make that JS file we talked about, and call it `program.mjs`.
 For this exercise we're going to print out your DID.
 Yeah, like an ID, but DECENTRALIZED.
 Woof.

 Put these JavaScripts into your file: